SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

 ![Speak to an Agent Component]({{ site.baseurl }}/assets/images/fsa/agents/speak_to_agent.png)

-When the customer clicks the Speak to an Agent link, they will be is redirected to the partner solution endpoint in the new tab.
+When the customer clicks the 'Speak to an Agent' link, they will be is redirected to the partner solution endpoint in the new tab.

 ![Live Contract Login Page]({{ site.baseurl }}/assets/images/fsa/agents/sync_pilot_endpoint.png)